ShonenNoSeishin/Minecraft_Local_Docker/README.md

 docker-compose up -d
 ````

+## Firewall

+As you specified the port 25564 to be joinable for your Minecraft server, please ensure that you authorize connections to this port in your firewall settings.

+## Download Minecraft

+To join the server, you should download Minecraft launcher (if you don't have official, you can try via Tlauncher -> https://tlauncher.org/en/).
+Once in, please be sure you run the correct version you specified in the yaml file.

 ## Server access

 Onece done, the server will be joinable with the IP address of the serveur with the port 25564.
 Verify that this port is open in your firewall settings.
+So in the Minercraft launcher, you should quick join and specify <ServerIp>:<ServerPort> (here the port is 25564).

 ## Minecraft commands